 Perhaps the only exception to this is the use of landing pages.
 As I mentioned earlier, landing pages involve a one-time set up process after which there’s no reason to update them unless if a particular need arises.

 In other words, apart from landing pages, other forms of web presence would require a constant update of articles, posts, or videos, accordingly.

 Content gets promoted by two distinct means: free and paid.
-The free means or free traffic involves personal promotion techniques as well as search engine optimization (SEO) which directs traffic to your content free of charge.
+The free means or free traffic involves directing traffic using personal promotion techniques as well as search engine optimization (SEO) which is free of charge.
 Whereas the paid means lets you rely on traffic websites, social media platforms, advertising entities, etc. to direct traffic to your content for a cost.

 Whatever the case is, be sure to get your content out there to your audience.
-That’s the path to succeeding with your online business.
+It is by that means that they will come in contact with your offers.
+That’s the way to succeed with your online business.